CSOgroup/CALDER2/README.md

 ## Output Structure
-The output of the workflow is stored in the folder specified by `--out_dir` ("results" by default) and will look like this:
+The output of the workflow is stored in the folder specified by `--save_dir` ("results" by default) and will look like this:
 ```
 results/
 └── HiC_sample_1